exyi/diplomka/diplomka/text/3-analysis-3-statistic.md

 In this case, it is not necessary to use only the H-bond lengths, we can use all the other parameters we are currently working with (@sec:basepair-params).

 Since the parameters are not in the same numerical intervals, we will normalize the deviations by their standard deviation.
-As shown in figure [-@fig:percentile_kdemode_stability_GC_AU], the percentiles are significantly more stable when compared to the KDE mode, but the difference gets smaller with higher bandwidth factors.
+As [shown in figure @fig:percentile_kdemode_stability_GC_AU], the percentiles are significantly more stable when compared to the KDE mode, but the difference gets smaller with higher bandwidth factors.
 The absolute effect size is about 0.01 Å, somewhat lower than the effect in @fig:KDE_bandwidth_golden_length_deviation.
 <!-- Instead, we will first divide each deviation by the average deviation for a specific parameter.
 Given a $n \times m$ matrix $D$ containing deviations for each parameter and each statistic, we can calculate the matrix $R$ of relative deviations: